AkshitAggarwal/TSAI_EVA5B2_Phase1/Session_05/readme.md

 ### Results:
 Total parameters: 19,552 |  Maximum Train Accuracy: 99.07 |  Maximum Test Accuracy: 98.99
 ### Analysis:
--Train and test accuracies are quite close.
+-  Train and test accuracies are quite close.
 Model was underfitting most of the time while training except at the last.
--Still to make the model architecture less paramater heavy.
+-  Still to make the model architecture less paramater heavy.

 ===================================================================================================